ShunSakurai/check_forbidden/README.md

 ![CSV](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_csv.png)

-The exported result CSV file is also encoded in UTF-8 with commas as the delimiters.
+The exported result CSV file is encoded in UTF-8 with BOM (Python utf-8-sig) with commas as the delimiters.
+Be careful about the encoding when opening the file with some programs.

 ### Regular expressions
 - Add [0-9A-Za-z]\s[^!-~] and [^!-~]\s[0-9A-Za-z] to search for whitespace inserted between ASCII half-width characters and other characters including full-width characters